avbelyaev/Functional/README.md

 # Functional
-Functional programming-related stuff `@BMSTU-ICS9`
+Functional programming-related stuff at BMSTU ICS9

-- `basics` include intro to FP with Scheme taught at bachelors course
+- `basics` includes intro to FP with Scheme taught at bachelors course
-- `masters` also include some advanced stuff from masters course
+- `masters` also includes some advanced stuff from masters course